Etihad Aviation Group transferred into ADQ’s portfolio

 PHOTO

-- ADQ’s new aviation strategy is centered around Abu Dhabi’s ambitions to serve as a world-class sustainable aviation hub anchored in end-to-end airport service excellence and an unrivaled customer journey

-Abu Dhabi, UAE: The Supreme Council for Financial and Economic Affairs transferred full ownership of Etihad Aviation Group (EAG) to ADQ, an Abu Dhabi based investment and holding company.
+ABU DHABI: The Supreme Council for Financial and Economic Affairs has transferred full ownership of Etihad Aviation Group (EAG) to ADQ, an Abu Dhabi based investment and holding company.

 Etihad Airways is a global leader in air travel, recognized for its best-in-class service and sustainable travel experience, traveling to 63 destinations in 42 countries.